weary/SmoothRPC/README.md

 # instance of your own API class.
 Instance stays in-memory, so can be used for context.
 api_commands = APICommands()

-# bind-address, anything ZMQ accepts
+# bind-address, start with 'ipc' for unix sockets or 'tcp'
 address = "tcp://127.0.0.1:5000"

 # SmoothRPC entrypoint: